Running is a great way to stay fit, but you want to make sure your running gait won’t cause potential injury.

 - Grid stability system provides targeted support

-Asics Gel-Nimbus 20
+7. Asics Gel-Nimbus 23

 - Gel Cushioning System reduces shock when running on hard surfaces

-- Reduced amount of gel compared to earlier models
+- Less gel compared to earlier models

 Without the right shoes, running with underpronation can quickly cause fatigue.
 Energy is wasted with each step as it’s concentrated on the side of the foot.
 These shoes helps the entire foot absorb the impact of each step, which is easier on the entire leg.
 The absorbed energy is channeled back up through the body to help propel the runner forward with less effort.

 - DNA AMP midsole transfers energy back to your stride